Stegler/Netscape/README.md

 ## Deployment

-Download the repository
+Download repository

-- In your terminal, cd to the netscape folder directory, `$npm i`
+- In terminal, cd to the netscape folder directory, `$npm i`
-- In you local mySql: use the schema provide in models folder, create Database
+- In your local mySql: use the schema provide in models folder, create Database
 - Enter your mySql connection info (under "test" section) in config.js under config folder
 - To run on electron: `$npm run electron`
 - To run on browser: `$node server.js`